 The estimated cost for the already designated work is approximately \$1,500,000 as detailed in Table D-1.
-By itself, I/I reduction has a minor impact on CSO performance, increasing capture to 79%, and reducing the number of overflow events to 61/year.
+By itself, I/I reduction has a minor-minimal impact on CSO performance, increasing with no measurable impact on capture to 79%, and reducing the number of overflow events to 6138/year.